-Understanding Syphilis: Causes, Symptoms, Treatment, and Prevention
+Understanding Thalassemia: Causes, Symptoms, Diagnosis, and Treatment

 If you have HIV, treating it early with antiretroviral medicines is crucial for maintaining a healthy immune system.
 However, if HIV goes untreated for years, it can weaken your immune system and make you vulnerable to opportunistic infections.
 These infections take advantage of the weakened immune systems of people with HIV but don't typically affect those with healthy immune systems.